Select your language

 mean

-CHR-1 Proportion of people with the RIZIV – INAMI chronic illness status according to their official health expenditures
+CHR-1 Proportion of people with the RIZIV – INAMI chronic illness status according to their official health expenditure

 In the entire population C 2018